quentin452/OptimizationsAndTweaks/README.md

 ## Multithreaded

 Mob spawning using thread pool to spawn mobs in parallel.
-This can improve performance on systems with multiple cores.
+This can improve server performance on systems with multiple cores.

 Growthing plant using thread pool to Growth plants in parallel.
-This can improve performance on systems with multiple cores.
+This can improve server performance on systems with multiple cores.

 ## Fixe